HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-Each year, we see that CSS grows in size, and 2022 was no exception.
 Other than the 25th percentile, which dropped a percentage point, each percentile showed a small increase in size.
-At the 90th percentile the increase was almost 7%, a similar increase to that seen between 2020 and 2021.
+At the 90th percentile the increase was almost 7%, a similar increase to that seen between [2020](../2020/css) and [2021](../2021/css).
 Mobile stylesheets remain slightly smaller than those served to desktop.

 The desktop page with the greatest CSS weight was slightly smaller than last year at 62,631 KB.
-The largest mobile stylesheet had risen from 17,823 KB to 78,543 KB, thankfully this was an exception.
+The largest mobile stylesheet had risen from 17,823 KB to 78,543 KB—thankfully this was an exception.

 {{ figure_markup(
     image="stylesheet-count.png",